AUSTRIAN STAGE PRESENTS: MARVELOUS HUMAN BEING

 Featuring the award-winning US actor Ken Cheeseman reminds us in a powerful monologue of Bernhard’s original words which are still valid in today’s uncertain times.

-We will premiere the 15-minute short film on our Youtube channel on June 2 at 12 PM EDT/6 PM CET.
-Access to the film will be available prior to the premiere.
+We will premiere the 15-minute short film on our Youtube channel on June 2 at 12 PM EDT/6 PM CET available below.

 “Marvelous Human Being” © Austrian Cultural Forum New York

 Camera & Sound by Jonathan & Erin Cortizo